erwbgy/puppet-ccfe/README.md

 have been created using ccfe::menus though.

-If menu_wrapper is set to true, which it is by default, then your top-level menu should be called 'menu' and will be displayed when the '/usr/bin/menu' command is executed.
+If menu_wrapper is set to true, which it is by default, then your top-level menu should be called *menu* and will be displayed when the */usr/bin/menu* command is executed.

+If the group parameter is passed when creating a menu then only members of that group (and the owner - usually root) will be able to access the menu.
+Any menu items under this menu will have the same restrictions.

+If the group parameter is passed when creating a menu item then only members of that group (and the owner - usually root) will see that item on the menu.
+This can be used to provide additional menu items to a certain group while hiding them from others.

 ## ccfe

 *basedir*: The base directory under which menus are created.
-Default: '/usr/lib/ccfe/ccfe'
+Default: */usr/lib/ccfe/ccfe*

 *filestore*: The Puppet Master file store location where the CCFE package file is located.
-Default: 'puppet:///files/ccfe'
+Default: *puppet:///files/ccfe*

 *package_file*: The CCFE package filename.
-Default: 'ccfe-1.57-1.noarch.rpm'
+Default: *ccfe-1.57-1.noarch.rpm*

-*menu_wrapper*: Whether or not to create the '/usr/bin/menu' wrapper script so users can just type 'menu'.
+*menu_wrapper*: Whether or not to create the */usr/bin/menu* wrapper script so users can just type *menu*.
 Default: true

 *workspace*: The directory on the Puppet agent host that is used to store the package file before it is installed.
-Default: '/root/ccfe'
+Default: */root/ccfe*

 ## ccfe::menus